 These headphones come with a decent hard case that will protect them from minor impacts, scratches, and falls.
 However, the case shell is not as hard as some of the other hard cases we've tested but on the upside, it's compact and can fit into a pocket.

-The Anker SoundBuds Curve have a decent build quality but thin audio cables.
-The earbuds and ear-hooks are fairly dense and relatively sturdy, making them better built than some cheaper sports-oriented like the Mee Audio X6 Plus.
+The Anker SoundBuds Curve have a decent build quality, although not as good as the Soundcore Spirit X. They have thin audio cables and the earbuds and ear-hooks are fairly dense and relatively sturdy, making them better built than some cheaper sports-oriented like the Mee Audio X6 Plus.
 They feel better built and more premium than the similarly designed Q9A, but the audio cable is thinner and less durable.

 These headphones have a stable ear-hook design that's great for sports.
 They won't easily fall off your ears even during intense workout sessions.
 They also have a couple of stability fins included in the box that helps with the fit, which makes even more stable.
 However, the earbuds will slip out of your ear canal from time.
 They won't fall but the change in the seal when they move around slightly changes the audio which may be an issue for some.